 We all have a right to clean air and water.
 We need legislators that know climate change is real and are willing to do something about it.
-Natalie Murdock’s NC state senate platform supports the New Green Deal, embracing innovative solutions to protect Durham.
+Natalie Murdock’s NC state senate platform supports the New Green Deal, embracing innovative solutions to protect Durham and Chatham counties.
 Studies show that even a fraction of offshore wind energy resources could help meet North Carolina’s energy needs by 20%.
 A 2019 Emissions Gap Report from the United Nations, states that mass transportation is necessary to curb emissions and reduce the impacts of climate change.
 Natalie Murdock’s NC senate platform is focused on implementing evidence-based solutions to address our gaps in air and water quality.
 She will increase state investment in renewable energy and programs that preserve and conserve our water.

 Natalie Murdock’s family has lived in North Carolina for generations.
 Her father has worked as a social worker, and her mother, Christine Murdock, worked as a nurse.
 Coming from a family of healers, affordable health care is a priority for Natalie Murdock’s NC senate platform, and she is committed to ensuring all North Carolinians have access to the care they need.

-Over 13% of Durham County residents lack health care.
 The average household is one medical emergency away from being launched into bankruptcy.
 States across the nation are rolling back women’s reproductive rights.
 Funding for access to women’s health care is under attack.
 Our rural communities need greater access to health care.
 We must continue to fight for Medicaid expansion and fund preventative health measures.

 Across our District, people that have lived in their neighborhoods for decades are struggling to keep their homes.
 Natalie Murdock’s affordable housing plans for the NC senate will work to remove legislative barriers that prevent local communities from utilizing the creative and innovative tools neighboring states are using to fight gentrification and keep people in their homes.
 We can work to expand public-private partnerships, incentivize homeowners to stay in their homes, and provide tax credits to communities that need help with home repairs to maintain the value of their homes.
 Renters need additional rights and support; let’s continue to fund eviction diversion programs.
 State agencies that support our homeless populations are working to provide services in the midst of devastating state funding cuts, those services need to be fully restored.